frankvdh/Meerkat/README.md

 TO DO
 -----
 This list is more-or-less in priority order.
 At the moment it is shrinking :)
-* There's still some oddities in switching from one activity to another
-* Swipe for back button recentres screen on traffic / sets scale to 0?
 * Ownship track... history and prediction
 * Auto-zoom -- all aircraft
 * Indicate Mode-C traffic presence